 Licensed Type 1

-Child Care Aware staff meets with new providers on a regular basis.
+Child Care Aware (CCA), Kentucky's Child Care Resource and Referral Network, staff meet with new providers on a regular basis.
 At the initial meeting, you will receive information to guide you through the process.
-Contact the
+To get started, contact the Child Care Aware, use the drop-down list to find a health and safety coach in your area, and inquire about scheduled Getting Started meetings for new child care providers.

 The Getting Started meeting is recommended but not required to apply for a child care license.
 To apply without technical assistance, mail your application directly to the Division of Regulated Child Care: